WGBH-MLA/AAPB2/app/views/exhibits/le-show/5-le-show-interviews.md

 - [**June 28, 2009**](https://americanarchive.org/catalog/cpb-aacip-58064686a11)

 #### Greg Mitchell
-Author of "The Beginning or the End: How Hollywood―and America―Learned to Stop Worrying and Love the Bomb"
+Author of *The Beginning or the End: How Hollywood―and America―Learned to Stop Worrying and Love the Bomb*

 - [**July 19, 2020**](https://americanarchive.org/catalog/cpb-aacip-48f131f1c89)